sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 and with the purpose of reconstructing its own inputs (instead of predicting the target value Y given inputs X).
 Therefore, autoencoders are unsupervised learning models.

-#### UNET learns to encode the input layer into a shortcode, and then decode the shortcode to closely matches the original input segmentetion.
+#### UNET learns to encode the input layer into a shortcode, and then decode the shortcode to closely matches the original input segmentation.

 #### Denoising Autoencoders
 This idea relay on the Hebbian learning concept - A synapse between two neurons is strengthened when the neurons on either side of the synapse (input and output) have highly correlated outputs.